GEICO Spends How Much on Commercials?

 How Much Does GEICO Spend?

 If you’re anything like us, these numbers don’t actually mean anything – they’re just too big.
-To give you a better sense of what this money goes to, consider this: GEICO’s “Pinocchio was a bad motivational speaker” ad cost $24 million to make.
+To give you a better sense of what this money goes to, consider this: GEICO’s 30 second Super Bowl commercial from 2015 cost $4.5 million. $150,000 per second.

 Where does the money come from?
 Premiums, of course.
 If you have a policy with GEICO, approximately 6.5% of your monthly check is going to advertising.
 I hope you’re enjoying the heck out of that lizard.

 What the numbers do show is a distinct gap between GEICO (and its peers) and everyone else, both in advertising spend and in market share.
 In other words, in order to stay competitive, companies have to spend competitively.
-It’s analogous to the Red Queen in Alice in Wonderland, who tells Alice she has to run as fast as she can just to stay in the same place…except here it’s not about running, it’s about spending.
+Like the Red Queen in Alice Through The Looking Glass, who tells Alice she has to run as fast as she can just to stay in the same place.
+Except here it’s not about running, it’s about spending.

 Aside from relativity and the value of the dollar, what do geckos and camels and bluegrass duos have to do with auto insurance?
 Not a lot.
 It’s a growing trend among in-the-know marketing specialists that advertising doesn’t necessarily have to sell your product anymore; it just has to get people talking about it.
-Content and advertisements that focus too much on the product suffer from lack of creativity and, at bottom, are boring.
-GEICO, and more and more of their competitors, have realized this, and the result is a glut of car insurance commercials that have nothing to do with car insurance.
+Content and advertisements that focus too much on the product suffer from lack of creativity and don’t stick in your brain.
+GEICO, and more and more of their competitors, have realized this, and the result is a truck-load of car insurance commercials that have nothing to do with car insurance.

-Although GEICO’s advertising strategy may seem a bit unorthodox to some purists, the numbers suggest that it’s working.
-Everybody has heard of GEICO, and when people are shopping for car insurance, they are more likely to look for a specific company than to search for “car insurance” generally.
+Although GEICO’s advertising strategy may seem a bit unorthodox to some purists but the numbers suggest that it’s working.
+Everyone has heard of GEICO.
+When people are shopping for car insurance, they are more likely to look for a specific company than to search for “car insurance” generally.
 In an age when we are so inundated with advertising all the time, the most recognizable brand will win the day.
 The GEICO slogan has even garnered an attack-ad-style campaign from Esurance.
 If that’s not a successful ad campaign, I’m not sure what is.